lorees/BorderTownAI/README.md

 # BorderTown AI (Azure ML Project)

-Welcome to BorderTown AI, where we are deploying an AI system to identify individuals who should undergo further examination upon re-entry.
+Welcome to BorderTown AI, where we are deploying an AI system to identify individuals who should undergo further examination upon re-entry to BorderTown.
 This system is exclusive to credentialed residents of BorderTown who do not exhibit suspicious behavior.

 Crime scores are compiled from BorderTown PD and neighboring municipalities with information-sharing agreements.
 Upon ID issuance, residents authorize BorderTown to conduct criminal background checks and assign a corresponding crime score.